RichardoC/kube-audit-rest/README.md

 API calls can be logged repeatedly due to Kubernetes repeatedly re-calling the [webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#reinvocation-policy) and thus may not be in chronological order.

 WARNING: This can only log mutation/creation requests.
 Read Only requests are *not* sent to mutating or validating webhooks unfortunately.

-WARNING: "pods/exec", "pods/attach", "pods/portforward" must be explicitly listed as a rule for them to be recorded, due to <https://github.com/kubernetes/kubernetes/issues/115523>

 ### Certificate expires/invalid